Relationship Therapy in Seattle, WA

 for couples…

 You want to be more open.
 More vulnerable.
-But every time you try, it either escalates or gets minimized — and it feels easier to retreat than risk that again.
+But every time you try, it either escalates or gets minimized, and it feels easier to retreat than risk that again.

-Something happened that split the relationship into “before” and “after.”
+Something happened that split the relationship into a “before” and “after.”
 Infidelity.
 A secret.
 A betrayal you didn’t see coming.
-You’re still in the same house — but it doesn’t feel like the same relationship.
+You’re still in the same house but it doesn’t feel like the same relationship.

 Even though you’re together, there’s a quiet question underneath it all: Are you really choosing me?
 Or just staying because it’s easier than leaving?